Marketing Degree and Careers

-Marketing is the process of communicating a brand’s message to its potential clients, so in short; the main purpose of marketing is to develop a strong and justified demand from the customer, society, or client for the product or service being presented by the company or brand.
+Marketing is the process of communicating a brand’s message to its potential clients.
+In short, the main purpose of marketing is to develop a strong and justified demand from the customer, society, or client for the product or service being presented by the company or brand.

 With this, the marketing department in a company does its part in contributing to the overall success of the company’s mission.
 And that’s why in some cases, where a strong marketing team has not been properly developed, a company may find it more challenging to deliver its message to its potential customers.
-People may be confused by or unresponsive to the brand’s output, or they can even be unaware of its product, which ultimately affects the overall success of the said brand.
+People may be confused by or unresponsive to the brand’s output, or they can even be unaware of its product, which ultimately affects the said brand’s overall success.

 What makes a successful marketer?

-With the purpose of marketing in mind, what makes a successful marketer is their ability to create an efficient line of communication between the brand and its clients.
-The effectiveness of that communication stands on the shoulders of the marketing department, so when the department is made up of well-versed individuals that are able to accurately deliver the message behind the brand to the masses, influencing their demand over the brand’s product, the whole company benefits in return.
+With the purpose of marketing in mind, what makes a successful marketer is their ability to create an efficient communication line between the brand and its clients.
+The effectiveness of that communication stands on the shoulders of the marketing department; when the department is made up of well-versed individuals who can accurately deliver the message behind the brand to the masses, influencing their demand for its product, the whole company benefits in return.

-To successfully contribute to their role, an individual in the marketing field may need to put their curiosity to use; one will need to spot the behavioral characteristics of their potential customers in order to put the understanding of their tendencies into creating a marketing strategy that would appeal to their needs.
-Innovation also plays a great roll in the attainment of a good marketing strategy; marketers aren’t afraid to be creative.
+To successfully contribute to their role, an individual in the marketing field may need to put their curiosity to use; one will need to spot their potential customers’ behavioral characteristics to understand their tendencies into creating a marketing strategy that would appeal to their needs.
+Innovation also plays a great role in attaining a good marketing strategy; marketers aren’t afraid to be creative.
 They are willing to present original and new ideas to evoke their customer’s attention.

 What does a marketer typically do on their job?

-The job of a marketer can be split into two main categories that typically overlap to create a coherent marketing plan.
+A marketer’s job can be split into two main categories that typically overlap to create a coherent marketing plan.

-The first part would be the corporate tasks that include but are not limited to developing plans and creating schedules for the initially devised plan to be executed.
-The second part would include the social tasks needed to reach the targeted audience at a personal level and those may be identifying the purchasing habits of the client and creating advertisement campaigns that are tailored to the exact needs of said clients.
+The first part would be the corporate tasks that include but are not limited to, developing plans and creating schedules for the initially devised plan to be executed.
+The second part would include the social tasks needed to reach the targeted audience at a personal level.
+Those may be identifying the client’s purchasing habits and creating advertisement campaigns tailored to said clients’ exact needs.

-Those two aspects articulate together in order to fulfill the bigger purpose of a marketing strategy; drawing people’s attention to the product being marketed and highlighting it as an essential item in consumers’ lives.
+Those two aspects articulate together to fulfill the bigger purpose of a marketing strategy, drawing people’s attention to the product being marketed and highlighting it as an essential item in consumers’ lives.

 Do you need a marketing degree to work in the field?